EmmaSteinman/proj2/src/userprog/DESIGNDOC.md

 > B5: Briefly describe your implementation of the "wait" system call
 > and how it interacts with process termination.

+  * After checking for valid pid and child pid, wait calls sema_down on the child struct's semaphore, which will wait until the child calls sema_up upon completion in process_exit.
+It then gets the exit status before freeing its resources and returning the exit value.
+Its interaction with process termination is almost solely through the semaphore, which should only have a non-zero value after the process is exited.

 > B6: Any access to user program memory at a user-specified address
 > can fail due to a bad pointer value.
 Such accesses must cause the
 > process to be terminated.
 System calls are fraught with such